Optimal Decision Rules when Payoffs are Partially Identified: Introduction

-In contrast with existing approaches, our optimal decision rules can be implemented very easily in realistic empirical settings via the bootstrap or (quasi-)Bayesian methods, for both parametric and semiparametric models.
-To describe the implementation, fix any choice and consider its maximum risk (or regret) over $\theta$ conditional on $P$.
-The maximum risk (or regret) is averaged across the bootstrap distribution for an efficient estimator $\hat P$ of $P$, a posterior distribution for $P$ (in parametric models), or a quasi-posterior based on a limited-information criterion for $P$ (in semiparametric models).
-Our optimal decision is then to simply to choose whatever choice has smallest average maximum risk (or regret).
-We show how to implement optimal decisions in the context of two applications, which we use as running examples.
-The first considers treatment assignment under partial identification of the average treatment effect (ATE).
-The second considers optimal pricing in an environment with rich unobserved heterogeneity, where revealed preference arguments may be used to bound, but not point identify, demand responses under counterfactual prices.
-In both examples, the maximum risk (or regret) of different choices is available in closed form or can be computed by solving a standard optimization problem, e.g., a linear program.
-Though simple, we provide a formal (frequentist) asymptotic efficiency theory to justify our approach.
+Our optimal decision rules can be implemented very easily in realistic empirical settings.
+All we require is that, for every choice, the maximum risk (or regret) over $\theta \in \Theta_0(\mu)$ conditional on $\mu$ can be computed.
+The maximum risk is averaged across a bootstrap distribution for an efficient estimator $\hat \mu$ of $\mu$, a posterior distribution for $\mu$ in parametric models, or a quasi-posterior based on a limited-information criterion for $\mu$ in semiparametric models.
+Our optimal decision is then simply to choose whatever choice has smallest average maximum risk.
+We refer to this rule as a \emph{bootstrap decision} when the maximum risk is averaged over a bootstrap distribution, a \emph{Bayes decision} when averaged over a posterior,\footnote{These are not Bayes decision rules in the usual sense, but rather hybrid Bayes-minimax rules which, as we explain below, also have an interpretation as a type of robust Bayes (or conditional $\Gamma$-minimax) rules.
+For simplicity, we refer to them as Bayes decisions and drop the robust/minimax qualifiers.} and a \emph{quasi-Bayes} decision when averaged over a quasi-posterior.
+Despite its simplicity, we provide a formal asymptotic optimality theory to justify our approach.

+As running example, we show how to implement optimal decisions in the context of a treatment assignment problem under partial identification of the average treatment effect (ATE).
+In an empirical illustration, taken from \cite{IK}, a decision maker decides whether or not to adopt a job-training program based on several RCT estimates from other studies and their standard errors.
+The identified set $\Theta_0(\mu)$ is defined through intersection bounds derived by extrapolating multiple studies.
+In addition to treatment assignment problems, we discuss how our framework can be used for optimal pricing decisions in an environment with rich unobserved heterogeneity, where revealed preference arguments may be used to derive bounds on demand responses under counterfactual prices.
+In both contexts, the maximum risk of different choices is available in closed form or can be computed by solving a standard optimization problem, e.g., a linear program.